ghorsington/COM3D2.MaidFiddler/README.md

 Maid Fiddler COM3D2 is a real-time value editor for COM3D2.
 This initially started as a [plug-in for CM3D2](https://github.com/denikson/CM3D2.MaidFiddler), but is now being rewritten for COM3D2.

-## Alpha status
+## Beta status

-This tool is in a **very** early development stage.
+This tool is in a early development stage.
 Everything is subject to change!

-Currently no GUI is available, but one can use the provided console tool to control Maid Fiddler.
+Currently the GUI version is working, but no prebuilt binaries are available for now.

+If you are a developer, you can build Maid Fiddler directly from source code.
+Refer to instructions in `Core` and `GUI` folders.

 ## Contents of the repository

 #### Core

 Contains the core plug-in that is put in the game itself.
-Uses ReiPatcher/Sybaris and UnityInjector to get patched into the game.
+Uses Sybaris and UnityInjector to get patched into the game.

 #### Terminal